How Suzanne Simard uncovered the secret conversations of forests

 She knew there was something deeper to how forests worked, so Simard decided to return to graduate school, where she became engrossed in why MOG forests are so powerful.

-Unearthing the Wood Wide Web
+Unearthing the 'Wood' Wide Web

 In her Ph.D. thesis in Forest Sciences from Oregon State University, Simard laid out how MOG forests have a symbiotic relationship with fungi.
 She discovered that trees release carbohydrates into the ground to provide fungi energy while the fungi create a vast network where trees communicate, share resources, and support each other.

-Simard was able to prove her theory using DNA microsatellites, showing that a birch tree could connect with a faraway fir tree.
+Simard was able to demonstrate her theory using DNA microsatellites, showing that a birch tree could connect with a faraway fir tree.
 This research fundamentally altered science's perception of the forest as a competitive battleground to one of cooperative interdependence.

 She dubbed this complex, subterranean network of fungi the "Wood Wide Web."